dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeReader.md

 - `coverage`: slow but try to find all codes, this is the default setting for a `BarcodeReader` instance;
 - `balance`: between `speed` and `coverage`;
 - `single`: optimized for scanning one single barcode from a video input, this is supported only by the sub-class [`BarcodeScanner`](./BarcodeScanner.md) and is also the default setting for a `BarcodeScanner` instance.

+> NOTE
+>
+> If the settings `barcodeFormatIds`, `barcodeFormatIds_2` and `region` have been changed by the customer, changing the template will preserve the previous settings.

 ```typescript
 updateRuntimeSettings(settings: RuntimeSettings | string): Promise<void>